 Many ketogenic-friendly recipes attempt to recreate carb-heavy foods such as pizza dough, donuts, and dozens of desserts.
 If you need a suitable sugar replacement for any of these recipes, consider using Swerve.

-Should You Use Swerve on the Ketogenic Diet?
+Should You Use Swerve on the Keto Diet?

 Following the keto diet can be demanding.
 For the average person, the keto diet involves a lot of changes.
 Think about the foods that you usually eat.
 A lot of the items on your menu probably include sugar, especially if you eat a lot of processed foods and baked goods.
 When you get started on the keto diet, these foods are not part of your meal plan.

 Some people miss the sweetness of sugar and experience cravings.
 Typically, these cravings pass within a few weeks.
 However, if the cravings get too intense, a sweetener may offer a temporary fix.

 The risk of using a sugar substitute is that you may come to depend on it.
 Instead of weaning yourself off sugar, you have only found a replacement.

 If you can avoid using Swerve with every meal and drink, it does offer a keto-friendly way to add something sweet to your diet.